A Review of the DSM-5 Draft

 Dimensional assessments are simply measures that allow a clinician to gauge a wide range of symptoms that “cross cut” across many disorders.
 While well-intended, they are complex (the description of them alone is longer than this entire article!) and add another level of work to already over-worked clinicians.
 The benefits of this kind of assessment largely remains unknown, and without a clear benefit, insurance companies are unlikely to require their use.
 Meaning they will be relegated to the bin of “good ideas badly implemented.”

 We’ll have more thoughts on specific changes in the days to come, so stay tuned.
-Check out the DSM-5 Draft on their website, where you can also register to submit your own comments.
+Check out the DSM-5 Draft here, where you can also register to submit your own comments.

 Want another take?
 Check out Opening Pandora’s Box: The 19 Worst Suggestions For DSM5 in the Psychiatric Times by Allen Frances, M.D.